Updated: 6 days ago

 Twos demonstrate empathy and love in the world.
 They teach us to be giving of ourselves, kind, and meet the needs of others unconditionally.
 They experience a deep shame when it comes to their own needs and puts others first.
 They eventually experience hostility when others don’t meet their needs as they meet others’.

 Threes model truth and honesty in the world.
 Quietly competitive, their high achieving is an example of possibility and hope.
-They can become over-identified with what they do and confused their value with the rate of success of their work.
+They can become over-identified with what they do and confuse their value with the rate of success of their work.

 Fours can speak to the beauty and significance of everyone and everything in the world.
-They are self-aware, creative and intuitive.
-They can experience a deep sense of longing and envy that causes them to withdraw, experience dark moods and assume that no one understands them.
+They are self-aware, creative, and intuitive.
+They can experience a deep sense of longing and envy that causes them to withdraw, experience dark moods, and assume that no one understands them.

 Fives provide wisdom and understanding to the rest of us.
 They have a deep curiosity about why things are the way they are.
 They consistently delve deeply into things and often test the truth of most assumptions for themselves.
 Their attentive focus to detail can be a source of self-defeating problems that distract them from their real-life challenges.

-Sixes can maintain relationships, are loyal and work in community.
+Sixes can maintain relationships, are loyal, and work in community.
 They are strong and resilient and play a supportive role, and when they do work against leadership, it is often to bring in better-equipped leadership.
 They experience fear in the form of anxiety and be trapped in their own self-doubting and lack of self-reliance.

-Sevens are upbeat, energetic and spontaneous.
-They can be charismatic and engaging and pursue pleasure with a cheerful persistence.
+Sevens are upbeat, energetic, and spontaneous.
+They can be charismatic and engaging and pursue pleasure with cheerful persistence.
 Sevens are afraid to be trapped in their pain and constantly brush off the past to focus on what’s next and can become overindulgent and harmed by the consequences of their overdoing it.

 Eights are the protectors and the champions of the underdog.
-They are substantial and full of life, and can be powerful advocates.
+They are substantial and full of life and can be powerful advocates.
 They can also become unnecessary adversaries, using conflict to understand intentions and build intimacy.

-Nines have a gift for being reassuring, calming and non-judgmental.
+Nines have a gift for being reassuring, calming, and non-judgmental.
 Their adaptability can become self-forgetting passivity, and they may become angry at their needs taking a backseat to everyone else's.